zhukovdm/contest/README.md

 # compete

-This repository contains the source code of my attempts to solve problems from contests and problem sets available on the Internet.
+This repository contains the source code of my attempts to solve problems from contests and problem sets available online.

 To prepare environment, clone the `algo` repository.